CarenStridberg/ijmScanner/README.md

 Provide completion for methods.

 ### 1.5.0
-Provide hovering info for classes.
+Provide hovering info for classes and macro declaration.